tatianegercina/FinTech/02-Homework/02-Python/Solutions/README.md

 The microfinance lending space is exploding across the globe.
 The idea of using small, short-term loans to effect social change in some of the poorest regions of the world is very appealing.

-Your job as a newly-minted Python developer has provided you will some additional funds that are available for an investment opportunity.
+Your job as a newly-minted Python developer has provided you with funds that are available for an investment opportunity.
 A close friend heard about your interest in microfinance lending and approached you with an expanding loan portofolio in which you could possibly become a participant.

 You have just gotten your first look at the loan portfolio and realize you have to make some calculations before you can determine if this is an investment you are willing to undertake.
 You understand how bond evaluation works, but microfinance loan specifics and foreign exchange fluctuations make the portfolio evaluation more challenging.